will-cern/xroofit-readthedocs/docs/source/workspaceBuilding.rst

 .. code-block:: python

   w["pdfs/simPdf"].Add("SR") # adds the channel "SR" to the "simPdf" top-level pdf

+In xRooFit, a channel PDF is represented by a RooFit `RooProdPdf` which is a PDF class that can represent a product of PDFs.
+For technical reasons, this `RooProdPdf` will end up containing the constraint term PDFs (meaning if we evaluate the PDF it will include the constraint term contributions).

 We now will see how a channel's PDF can be built out of samples ....